liberapay/liberapay.com/README.md

 This is Gittip, a sustainable crowd-funding platform.

-The basis of Gittip is a small, anonymous, recurring gift of between $1 and
+The basis of Gittip is an anonymous gift between $1 and $24 per week to people who do great work.
-$24.
 These gifts come with no explicit strings attached.

 The Gittip gift exchange happens every Thursday.
 On Thursday, we charge people's credit cards and the money goes into a marketplace account with